 Acquisition price: $689 million

-Buddy Media is a platform designed for managing social media campaigns, including creation, engagement, and analysis.
+Buddy Media is a platform to manage social media campaigns, including creation, engagement, and analysis.

-It provided a major boost to Salesforce's social media management capabilities, as it was able to offer customers the functionality to execute, control, and evaluate their social media campaigns.
+It provided a major boost to Salesforce's social media management capabilities, as it offered customers the functionality to execute, control, and evaluate their social media campaigns.

 What came after the acquisition: Buddy Media and Radian6 were combined to form Social Studio, which is now an add-on for Marketing Cloud.
 Social Studio is fully integrated into the core Salesforce platform.
 This means that social interactions can trigger the creation of a case in Service Cloud.